quicwg/base-drafts/draft-ietf-quic-tls.md

 decrypt these packets, which will be unsuccessful.
 Though a server that has 1-RTT keys can safely discard any unprotected handshake messages from the client, an unprotected ACK frame could indicate that the server needs to retransmit its own handshake messages.
-ACK frames therefore cannot be discarded.
+ACK frames in unprotected packets therefore cannot be discarded.

 Until the server has received a positive acknowledgment for all of its unprotected handshake messages, either in the form of an explicit acknowledgment